Make Procrastination "Unaffordable"

 Maybe that’s what many of us lack.
 Maybe it’s the absence of something priceless to value or feel responsible for that makes us easy to slack.

 Do you have something priceless to value and protect?
-Something you care about deeply you cringe at the thought of sleeping on it?
+Something you care about deeply you cringe at the thought of slacking on it?

 Responsibility means something different to each person.
 It took me a long time to define what that meant for me.
 In the last 12 months or so, I have finally gained some significant momentum in my work and it’s all because I found a sense of responsibility in these 3 things:

 - Lifting others up.
 Growth is beautiful, even more so when you help others in their own.
 As a hardcore introvert, the thought of having a community used to disinterest me — scared me even.
 I rarely replied to my readers.
 I would cower when I was asked to speak in front of other artists.
 I wasn’t very attuned to my clients’ needs.
 No wonder nothing was happening to me and my "career."
 Denying my role in other people’s growth ultimately compromised my own progress.
 So when the year started, I made it my resolution to commit hard to my tribe and to serving them.
 I am only just starting over but finally having this sense of utility to others has compelled me to show up more, creating tremendous change in both my life and work.

 Also, I learned that having a tribe has nothing to do with being introverted.
 You can be gentle and quiet in your ways and still make waves.